 8. Lay a diagonal pattern on the floor

 Remember the diagonal tile trick (again)?
-It works great on walls, but it has even more impact on floors, lengthening and widening the entire kitchen (visually, at least).
+It works great on walls, but it has even more impact on kitchen flooring, lengthening and widening the entire room (visually, at least).

 Luka black matt wall and floor tiles, 33.1cm x 33.1cm, £32.85 per m2, British Ceramic Tile.